Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: Acknowledgements

 \section{Acknowledgements}

-AMF would like to thank the Office of the Vice President for Research of the University of Isfahan and ICQT for their support.
-AD gratefully acknowledges support from the Iran National Science Foundation (INSF) under Grant No. 99020597.
+The authors would like to express their gratitude to the anonymous referees whose valuable comments and fruitful suggestions have improved the paper substantially.
+AMF would like to thank the Office of the Vice President for Research of the University of Isfahan and ICQT for their supports.
+AD gratefully acknowledges supports from the Iran National Science Foundation (INSF) under Grant No. 99020597.